-- 22. The Asian Development Bank (ADB) and the Government of Georgia (GoG) reoriented urban sector operations to provide integrated and programmatic solutions for developing livable cities in Georgia that are economically competitive, socially inclusive, and environmentally resilient.
-Since November 2016, the ADB has supported the government to mainstream an integrated and participatory approach to urban development.
-It has done so by improving strategic planning of selected urban area clusters to achieve a more balanced regional development through preparation of Integrated Urban Action Plans (IUAPs).
-Building on this, the government has prioritized crucial urban investments for the ADB to take forward through feasibility studies and safeguards due diligence.
-These include integrated solutions that bring co-benefits to citizens in the development of the urban clusters.
-This can include improvements to water supply, sewerage and sanitation (including off-network solutions), urban transport and mobility (including non-motorized and public transport), solid waste management, economic corridors, cultural and historical heritage conservation, flood control and drainage, kindergartens, sport complexes, urban safety and resilience, and more.
+- The Asian Development Bank (ADB) and the Government of Georgia (GoG) reoriented 23. urban sector operations to provide integrated and programmatic solutions for developing Livable cities in Georgia that are economically competitive, socially inclusive, and environmentally resilient1.
+Since November 2016, ADB has supported the government to mainstream an integrated and participatory approach to urban development by improving strategic planning of selected urban area clusters to achieve a more balanced regional development by preparing Integrated Urban Action Plans (IUAPs), Building on this, the government has prioritized crucial urban investments for ADB to take forward through feasibility studies and safeguards due diligence.
+These include integrated solutions that bring co-benefits to the citizens in the development of the urban clusters including water supply, sewerage and sanitation (including off-network solutions), urban transport and mobility (including nonmotorized and public transport), solid waste management, economic corridors, cultural and historical heritage conservation, flood control and drainage, kindergartens, sport complexes, urban safety and resilience, among others.
 Additionally, Government of Georgia announced educational sector development as of vital importance.
 Moreover, the strategic document prepared by Ministry of Education, Science, Culture and Sport of Georgia -Preschool Strategy 2019 - 2021 aims to increase access to high quality preschool education, which could not be achieved without relevant pre-school infrastructure and environment.
 Based on above mentioned Government of Georgia vigorously began investing in educational infrastructure, mostly in kindergarten and school buildings.
-Ultimate goal of the project is to improve and create quality pre-school/kindergarten infrastructure. - 23.
-To expedite balanced regional development, support for basic urban services and transport has been prioritized, particularly in small towns and regional cities that are potential hubs for tourism, agribusiness, and regional trade as key drivers of economic growth.
-Governance and capacity building will need to be integrated into the ensuing projects to achieve more robust results and to ensure operational and financial sustainability of infrastructure projects3. - 24.
+Ultimate goal of the project is to improve and create quality pre-school/kindergarten infrastructure. - 24.
+To expedite balanced regional development, support for basic urban services and transport have been prioritized, particularly in small towns and regional cities that are potential hubs for tourism, agribusiness, and regional trade as key drivers of economic growth.
+Governance and capacity building will need to be integrated into the ensuing projects to achieve more robust results and ensure operational and financial sustainability of infrastructure projects. - 25.
 The government has proposed to process the Livable Cities Investment Program (LCIP) to improve urban and tourism infrastructure and services across Georgia.
-LCIP will help improve the livability of urban area clusters through the following interlinked outputs: (i) improved adequacy and efficiency of urban infrastructure and services, (ii) improved accessibility, connectivity and attractiveness of regional tourism clusters, (iii) enhanced institutional capacity for implementing and managing urban infrastructure and services, (iv) improved access to quality pre-school infrastructure; improved environment: new playgrounds increasing gross motor skills of children; safe building: considering fire alarm and safety systems; clean and updated sanitary infrastructure, including water closet and kitchen, (v) improved planning of the kindergarten building; increased space per child and per teacher; energy efficient kindergarten buildings; (vi) improvement of educational and working conditions for children and teachers in kindergarten; (vii) improved access to inclusive child-friendly quality education; (viii) social https://www.adb.org/sites/default/files/project-documents/49367/49367-001-tcr-en.pdf https://www.adb.org/sites/default/files/project-documents/49367/49367-001-tcr-en.pdf impact: increased income of population during the implementation phase (employment of workers), and after the construction phase; (ix) implementation of a healthy lifestyle for the population, which will also reduce youth drug addiction and alcoholism, (x) new sports complexes, which will lead to increased success of athletes.
-This will be especially important for young people living in regions, as the representatives of the communities often have significant success in the international arena in various types of sport, including water polo, synchronized swimming, and more.
+LCIP will help improve the livability of the urban area clusters interlinked outputs: (i) improved adequacy and efficiency of urban infrastructure and services, (ii) improved accessibility, connectivity and attractiveness of regional tourism clusters, and (iii) enhanced institutional capacity for implementing and managing urban infrastructure and services, (iv) improved access to quality pre-school infrastructure, improved environment: new playgrounds increasing gross motor skills of children, safe building considering fire alarm and safety systems, clean and updated sanitary infrastructure including water closet and kitchen; (v) improved planning of the kindergarten building; increased space per child and per teacher; energy efficient kindergarten buildings; (vi) improvement of educational and working conditions for children and teachers in kindergarten; (vii) Improved access to inclusive child-friendly quality education; (viii) social impact increased income of population during the implementation (employment of workers), and after the construction; (ix) implemented a healthy lifestyle for the population, which will also reduce youth drug addiction and alcoholism. (x) new sports complexes will lead to the success of the athletes, which will be especially important for the young people living in regions, as the representatives of the communities often have significant success in the international arena in a various types of sport, including water polo, synchronized swimming, and more.

-ADB's Urban Operational Plan 2012-2020 fosters the growth of Competitive, Inclusive, and Green Cities to improve the performance of cities on the Economic, Equity, and Environment (3Es) fronts.
+1ADB's Urban Operational Plan 2012-2020 fosters the growth of Competitive, Inclusive, and Green Cities to improve the performance of cities on the Economic, Equity, and Environment (3Es) fronts.
 It focuses on 3 innovative approaches to guide the development of livable cities, which is a long-term process, achieved best through integrated planning and implementation of investment.